CodeandCoffeeCommunity/speaking/README.md

 # Code & Coffee Speakers Program
 Led by Director of Speaker Engagement [Dana Lee](https://www.linkedin.com/in/danalee1/).

 At Code & Coffee, we're here to make friends and __grow__.
-To aid in growth, we have a speakers program where we community members interested in giving a talk can give a tech talk on whatever they may find interesting!
+To aid in growth, we have a speakers program where community members interested in giving a talk can give a tech talk on whatever they may find interesting!

 ## The Current Talk Submission Process
 1. Direct prospective speakers to create NEW ISSUE on the Issues tab.
 Fill out the template given.